venturestranger/hffrag/README.md

 ```
 Output
 ```
-As an IT engineer, I play a crucial role in the technological world by maintaining and enhancing the functionality of computer systems, networks, and applications.
+{"response": "As an IT engineer, I play a crucial role in the technological world by maintaining and enhancing the functionality of computer systems, networks, and applications.
 My job involves a diverse range of tasks, from designing and implementing new systems to troubleshooting technical problems and keeping up-to-date with the latest technologies.
 I work behind the scenes to ensure that the technology infrastructure is running smoothly and efficiently, enabling businesses and organizations to operate effectively.
-My goal is to prevent technical issues before they occur and to quickly resolve any problems that do arise, minimizing downtime and maximizing productivity.
+My goal is to prevent technical issues before they occur and to quickly resolve any problems that do arise, minimizing downtime and maximizing productivity.", "done": true}
 ```